parkerarob/cursor-eaglepass/README.md

 - A Firebase project

 ### 2. Environment Variables
-This project uses Firebase for its backend and authentication.
-Before you can run the application, you'll need to set up your environment variables.
+This project uses Firebase for its backend and authentication. **WARNING: Credentials are currently exposed in the client bundle.**

 1. Create a file named `.env.local` in the root of the project.
 2. Copy the contents of the example below and replace the placeholders with your actual Firebase project credentials.